Scale3-Labs/langtrace-typescript-sdk/README.md

 # What is Langtrace?

-Langtrace is a developer friendly open source **Opentelemetry** compatible solution which allows developers to quickly trace, monitor and debug their LLM applications with support for automatic instrumentation.
+Langtrace stands as a developer-centric, open-source solution, fully compatible with OpenTelemetry.
+It enables developers to effortlessly trace, monitor, and debug their LLM applications, offering robust support for automatic instrumentation.

 ## Supported LLM Modules